asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! info ""

-**Information:**  For all of the following tests, we're assuming a scenario where the Asterisk testsuite is being used.
+    For all of the following tests, we're assuming a scenario where the Asterisk testsuite is being used.
 Because of this, Asterisk and whatever remote endpoint is being looked up will reside on the same machine.
 Some of the processes in RFC 3263 require using port 5060 and 5061 as default ports for outbound lookups, so all of these tests should have SIP run on non-standard ports to avoid Asterisk sending requests to itself.

----
+[//]: # (end-info)

 SRV Tests